iZePlayzYT/SuperMarioEclipse-TranslationStation/README.md

 # **Super Mario Eclipse - Translation Station**

+# **For translators, here is a link to idioms and other localization things from the English script: https://docs.google.com/spreadsheets/d/16SODPmaqB_A6rrQJlQv6CGCsJy6uu63B0eXsxvo3BuU/edit?usp=sharing**

 # **[THIS README IS JUST COPIED AND PASTED FROM AN OTHER REPO, IT STILL NEEDS TO BE ADJUSTED!]**
 # **[THIS README IS JUST COPIED AND PASTED FROM AN OTHER REPO, IT STILL NEEDS TO BE ADJUSTED!]**